mkshid/genrello/README.md

-# genrello
+# Genrello
-A trello in Genropy
+A Trello in Genropy

+Checkout the live demo at [genrello.mkshid.me](genrello.mkshid.me)

+   -  username: demo
+   -  password: demo